 Free delegatees up to create and deliver value.
 Aim to design or develop domains in ways that enable them to fulfill the purpose of the domain as effectively as possible:

-- Enable delegatees to undertake whichever activities they consider to be valuable, unless such activity falls outside of the domain of the organization, is explicitly forbidden, they violate somebody else’s (explicit) domain, or if it impedes other people’s contribution to the organization in some other way.
+• Enable delegatees to undertake whichever activities they consider to be valuable, unless such activity falls outside of the domain of the organization, is explicitly forbidden, they violate somebody else’s (explicit) domain, or it impedes other people’s contribution to the organization in some other way.
 Things that are forbidden may include explicit constraints laid out in the domain description, any other agreements the delegatees need to keep, or legal and regulatory requirements.

-- Aim to design simple metrics that help delegatees learn whether or not they focus on the right things
+• Aim to design simple metrics that help delegatees learn whether or not they focus on the right things.

 When to clarify domains

-When delegating responsibility for a new domain: as a delegator, take the time to draft out a design of the domain you intend to delegate, before contracting with an individual or team to take responsibility for it.
-As part of the delegation process, It’s often worthwhile to review and perhaps develop some aspects of a new domain design, with input from the delegatees.
+When delegating responsibility for a new domain: As a delegator, take the time to draft out a design of the domain you intend to delegate, before contracting with an individual or team to take responsibility for it.
+As part of the delegation process, it’s often worthwhile to review and perhaps develop some aspects of a new domain design, with input from the delegatees.

 When existing domains are unclear: Consider clarifying existing domains whenever you identify that stakeholders have differing assumptions about the domain of an existing role, position, team, project, department, or even about the domain of the entire organization, if that unclarity leads to confusion, double work, work not being done, etc.

 When retrospectively clarifying domains that have already been delegated to people, invite the delegatees to describe the domain from their perspective first.
-Then, in a dialogue between delegator and delegatees, add, remove or change things until you reach a common understanding and an agreement on the design of the domain.
+Then, in a dialogue between delegator and delegatees, add, remove, or change things until you reach a common understanding and an agreement on the design of the domain.

 Starting point

 All sections are worth considering when clarifying a domain.
-However, if you’re tight on time, or if many aspects of the domain are currently unclear, start with defining the following, and then cover the rest as soon as you can:
+However, if you’re tight on time, or if many aspects of the domain are currently unclear, start by defining the following, and then cover the rest as soon as you can:

-People’s understanding of the organization is limited and the environment is always changing.
-Therefore it’s essential that delegator, delegatees and other relevant stakeholders regularly evaluate and when useful, improve the design of domains as their understanding of each domain and its contribution to a value chain deepens.
+People’s understanding of the organization is limited, and the environment is always changing.
+Therefore, it’s essential that delegator, delegatees, and other relevant stakeholders regularly evaluate and, when useful, improve the design of domains as their understanding of each domain and its contribution to a value chain deepens.

 If the design of a domain is primitive or flawed, it will impede the team or role keeper’s ability to contribute effectively to the purpose of the organization, even if the delegatees are doing a great job of accounting for the domain in the way it is currently designed.
-Therefore it’s essential that a domain’s design is regularly evaluated so that a poor or out of date design can be improved incrementally as people learn over time.
+Therefore, it’s essential that a domain’s design is regularly evaluated so that a poor or out-of-date design can be improved incrementally as people learn over time.

 If changes are made to one domain, consider if other domains are affected and make changes accordingly.
 Especially look to subdomains and dependent domains.

-Clarify the overall domain of the organization
+Clarify the Overall Domain of the Organization

 All domains in an organization are nested within the overall domain of the organization.
-This domain can either be deliberately designed and described in the early stages of the organization, or clarified retrospectively.
-An organization’s overall domain needs to be designed in a way that enables the members of the organization to contribute effectively toward fulfilling its purpose, and it too, typically needs to be evolved over time.
+This domain can either be deliberately designed and described in the early stages of the organization or clarified retrospectively.
+An organization’s overall domain needs to be designed in a way that enables the members of the organization to contribute effectively toward fulfilling its purpose, and it, too, typically needs to be evolved over time.

 One way of clarifying an organization’s overall domain is by filling out an S3 Organization Canvas.